FireMidge/value-objects/README_dev.md

 Run this command (but don't forget substituting values with the current values):
 `docker-compose run lib php docs/generateBadges.php --cc=0 --msi=0 --mcc=0 --ccm=0`

+*Round all percentages to 0 decimals.
+Round down until .49, round up from .5.*

 #### cc
 `cc` is the Code Coverage percentage of covered methods.
 You get this value by running `docker-compose run lib vendor/bin/phpunit --coverage-text` and taking the "Methods" percentage from the summary section.